 The MDL Panel also consolidated into the MDL Action certain non-class action MaxxForce Advanced EGR engine lawsuits pending in the various federal district courts.
 Non-class federal lawsuits presenting pre-trial issues similar to the MDL Action continue to be transferred to the MDL Action.
-Approximately 27 such actions are currently pending.
+Approximately 28 such actions are currently pending.

-At the request of the various law firms representing the plaintiffs in the MDL Action, on March 5, 2015, Judge Gottschall entered an order in the MDL Action appointing interim lead counsel and interim liaison counsel for the plaintiffs.
+On March 5, 2015, Judge Gottschall entered an order in the MDL Action appointing interim lead counsel and interim liaison counsel for the plaintiffs.
 On May 11, 2015, lead counsel for the plaintiffs filed a First Master Consolidated Class Action Complaint ("Consolidated Complaint").
 The parties to the MDL Action exchanged initial disclosures on May 29, 2015.
 The Company answered the Consolidated Complaint on July 13, 2015.
 On September 22, 2016, lead counsel for the plaintiffs filed a First Amended Consolidated Class Action Complaint (the "Amended Consolidated Complaint").
-The Amended Consolidated Complaint added twenty-five additional named plaintiffs.
+The Amended Consolidated Complaint added 25 additional named plaintiffs.
 NI and NIC answered the Amended Consolidated Complaint on October 20, 2016.